fanyangCS/fanyangcs.github.io/_projects/neuralsymbolic.md

 related_publications: true
 ---

-I believe the nueral symbolic approach is the only way to realize truthworthy reasoning, thus achieving true intelligence.
+I believe the neural symbolic approach is the only way to realize truthworthy reasoning, thus achieving true intelligence.

 Here are some useful cases of the neural symbolic approach.
 - Synthesizing high-quality, verifiably correct reasoning steps on solving math problems. {% cite NEURIPS2024_NSMR %}.